piagooo/cse15l-lab-reports/lab-report-6/lab-report-6-week-8.md

 ![Image](grade-sh-1.png)
 ![Image](grade-sh-2.png)

-4) (none --> no output for this, none, zero)
+Line 4: (none --> no output for this, none, zero)

-5) (none --> no output for this, none, zero) // Please not that $1 is the github link that is included when we run bash grade.sh (link).
+Line 5: (none --> no output for this, none, zero) // Please not that $1 is the github link that is included when we run bash grade.sh (link).

-7) Creates variable called FILE1 that stands for the name of the student submitted file.
+Line 7: Creates variable called FILE1 that stands for the name of the student submitted file.

-9) (none --> no output for this, none, zero)  // Successfully copies TestListExamples.java into the student-submission directory.
+Line 9: (none --> no output for this, none, zero)  // Successfully copies TestListExamples.java into the student-submission directory.

-10)(none --> no output for this, none, zero) // Successfully changes the directory to student submission so that we can run our commands and actually test the file.
+Line 10: (none --> no output for this, none, zero) // Successfully changes the directory to student submission so that we can run our commands and actually test the file.

-12) Creates variable with the class path needed in order to run jUnit.
+Line 12: Creates variable with the class path needed in order to run jUnit.

-14) If Statement: [ -e "$FILE1" ] --> Condition is true because for this student submission, ListExamples.java DOES exist and is in the correct directory.
+Line 14: If Statement: [ -e "$FILE1" ] --> Condition is true because for this student submission, ListExamples.java DOES exist and is in the correct directory.

-15) then
+Line 15: then

-16) ("Correct File: ListExamples.java found", none, zero) --> Since the file does exist, the output for this is just the text being echoed.
+Line 16: ("Correct File: ListExamples.java found", none, zero) --> Since the file does exist, the output for this is just the text being echoed.

-17 - 19) dnr (did not run) since the if statement was true and ListExamples.java does exist, these lines do not run.
+Lines 17 - 19: dnr (did not run) since the if statement was true and ListExamples.java does exist, these lines do not run.

-23) (none, none, zero) --> The files were able to successfully compile.
+Line 23: (none, none, zero) --> The files were able to successfully compile.

-25) if statement: Returns true nf the exit code for the prior command (javac) was zero (AKA: ran successfully / compiled) --> In this case, the exit code for the command above was zero, meaning that this if condition is true.
+Line 25: if statement: Returns true nf the exit code for the prior command (javac) was zero (AKA: ran successfully / compiled) --> In this case, the exit code for the command above was zero, meaning that this if condition is true.

-26) then
+Line 26: then

-27) ("Files Compiled", none, zero) --> Another echo command, this meands the out put is the text of the echo.
+Line 27: ("Files Compiled", none, zero) --> Another echo command, this meands the out put is the text of the echo.

-29 - 32) dnr --> If the file had been unable to compile, it would've have echoed a different text and then had an early exit.
+Lines 29 - 32: dnr --> If the file had been unable to compile, it would've have echoed a different text and then had an early exit.

-35) (JUnit version 4.13.2 ...
+Line 35: (JUnit version 4.13.2 ...
 Time: 0.019 OK (3 tests), none, zero) --> This command actually runs the jUnit tests and redircts the output to a file called normal-out.txt.
 In the case of any errors, the command redirects the errors to a file known as err-out.txt; Since the file is able to run properly, the exit code is also zero.

-38) if statement
+Line 38: if statement: returns true if the exit code for the privious command is zero (AKA: java was able to run the program).
+In this case, the if condition is true because the examples were able to run.

-39) then
+Line 39: then
-40)
-41)
-42) dnr
-43) dnr
-44) dnr

-47) cat err.out.txt
+Line 40: ("OK (3 tests)", none, zero) --> looks for "tests" (case sensitive) within normal-out.txt and redirects that output to Score.txt

+Line 41: ("OK (3 tests) out of 3 tests passed!!", none, zero) --> echos content of Score.txt and lets you know your code had all three out of three tests pass.

+Line 42 - 44: dnr --> In the case that the file had some failed tests, grade.sh owuld have grepped the line with "Tests" (case sensitive) within normal-out.txt and redirected that to Failures.txt.
+It then would have echoed the contents of Failures.txt as well as the text " - Please try again !!"

+Line 47: (none, none, zero) (I believe that this line runs, however, since the content of err-out.txt is empty (since there weren't any errors), then there's no output or errors).
+In the case that there are any errors, this file would have printed the contents of the file containing the std error output of Line 35.